michaelboyles/formula/docs/src/content/docs/types/FormField.md

     getErrors: () => ReadonlyArray<string>
     // Set the current validation errors for this field
     setErrors: (errors: string | string[] | undefined) => void
-    // Get ALL validation errors for this field, including any sub-fields.
+    // Get ALL validation errors for this field, including any subfields.
 For example
     // if the field is "users.0.username" and "users" has 1 error, "users.0" has
     // 2 errors, this will return an array containing 3 errors.
     getDeepErrors: () => ReadonlyArray<string>